 Sewage Treatment and Noise Pollution

-The key behind an environmentally friendly product is the way in which it blends into and fits with its surroundings.
+The key behind an environmentally friendly product is the way in which it blends into and fits within its surroundings.
 This means reducing waste, but it also means reducing sound.
 It’s hard to predict the impacts that a loud home sewage treatment system would have on the wildlife near your home.
 However, it’s fair to assume that it wouldn’t be positive.

 An eco friendly and sustainable sewage treatment plant produces little to no noise pollution.
 Motors and mechanical parts inevitably produce a certain level of noise so it’s important that such components only operate when necessary, like the QuickOne+.